Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 The Brittany is athletic, like most gun dogs, and needs to be walked daily and exercised for about an hour a day.
 Other than that, they are a low-maintenance breed, however, like all dogs, they need training and socialization.
 They do not need to be brushed daily and do not need to go to the groomer—they only need an occasional bath since their coats are very fine.

 Since Brittanys are medium-sized (usually 20 kilos or 45 pounds or less), they do not have the same health problems as large breeds and toy dog breeds.
 About 10% of Brittanys will develop hip dysplasia, and even fewer will have epilepsy.
-The breed is also prone to ear infections since their ears are floppy.
+The breed is also prone to ear infections since its ears are floppy.
 In good health, they live to be 13 or 14 years old.
 If you are looking for an affectionate dog that is active but low-maintenance, the Brittany is an excellent choice.

 The Basset Hound